 Responsiveness is retained, however, as the cushion is partially caged at the lateral side of the forefoot.
 The midsole is noticeably wider than the shoe’s upper, providing a stable base for the foot and ultimately enhancing foot containment.

 The random-looking fractal pattern on the outsole is similar to what is seen on the Harden Vol. 1.
 For the shoe’s designer Rashad Williams, however, the pattern isn’t actually random.
 He shares in an interview that, "as you get to the smaller clusters, that is where James puts the most pressure on his foot."
 Hence, the pattern is inferred based on gathered data about Harden’s foot and playing style.

 The outsole’s traction pattern extends to the shoe’s external heel counter.
 Its grooves, however, are not very deep.
 Probably, it will not last long if used outdoors.

-Lockdown.
 The shoe has an adaptable lacing system that is similar to the Adidas Dame 3’s.
 The laces are anchored on molded synthetic materials that also serve as the shoe’s supportive side panels.

-Another layer of materials cover the shoe’s internal bootie.
+Another layer of materials covers the shoe’s internal cleatie.
 At the midfoot are polyurethane side panels that add support to the heel.
 At the forefoot is a type of mesh that is stitched alternately with a thread called ForgeFiber.
 These threads are coated with TPU and are stitched to the mesh in such a way that they provide support and flexibility only in targeted areas, significantly reducing the shoe’s weight.